troIIsmile/djs-legacy/README.md

 The flagship [`jackbot-discord`](https://npm.im/jackbot-discord) bot.

-## Migrating from everythingbot?
+## Migrating from everythingbot/jackbot?

--say is now -tts
+-say → -tts

--stats is now -about
+-stats → -about

--saybot is now -say
+-saybot → -say

--sayvc is now -ttsvc
+-sayvc → -ttsvc

 ## How to install?